engantung/UNITY/AngelDefense (Mobile)/ReadMe.md

 Unity version : Unity2019.4.11f1 Personal <DX11>

 For Project File

 Please noted that Switch to Android Platform and Maximize on Screen are recommended when playing in Unity

 For Android built

-The game has many touchscreen buttons to touch.
+The game needs many touchscreen buttons to play.
 1. Y	: Attack
 2. X	: Change Weapon
 3. B	: Run